 And this is how you revise on a really, really hot day!

 Sarah-Jane says: “For the truly sweltering days an English summer can bring, get up before the temperatures do, tick a topic off the list, then head to the coast.
-Just don’t forget sunscreen!”
+Just don’t forget the sunscreen!”

 Finally, keep your brain refreshed and hydrated by drinking lots of water!